This Bangkok itinerary for 5 days is a collection of my favorite spots in Thailand’s capital, designed to give you a memorable trip in the city.

 Day 3: Bangkok’s Chatuchak, Massage, Mahanakhon SkyWalk, and More!

-1. Chatuchak Weekend Market
+- 9:00 AM: Chatuchak Weekend Market

-Have a fun morning at Chatuchak Market.
-As the largest market in Thailand, you surely will have a lot of shopping options here.
+Have a fun morning visiting Chatuchak Weekend Market Bangkok.
+As the largest market in the country, you surely will have a lot of shopping options here.

 Most of the items available on display are fashionable tops, comfy shirts, formal wear, and sports attire.

 The next stop is to visit Jim Thompson House and search around its connecting houses.
 This traditional museum is known for its ancient and personalized exhibits.

 Some of the things featured here are silk scarves, handbags, accessories, and clothing.
 Each of these comes with unique and beautiful designs that make it very eye-catching.

 So, if you want an old-style tourist site in Bangkok with eye-catching display, make sure to pop by the museum.

-4. Mahanakhon SkyWalk (Thailand’s Highest Observation Deck) – 2 hours (5:00 PM to 7:00 PM)
+5. Mahanakhon SkyWalk (Thailand’s Highest Observation Deck) – 2 hours (5:00 PM to 7:00 PM)

 Before the evening kicks in, go to Mahanakhon SkyWalk and catch the sunset.
 This spot is the best place to see the entire view of Bangkok and its magical cityscape.